-The library instruction program is an important part of graduate and undergraduate programs, ensuring that students are connected to the information resources they need to succeed in their courses and become life--long learners.
+The library instruction program is an important part of graduate and undergraduate programs, ensuring that students are connected to the information resources they need to succeed in their courses and become life–long learners.

-Additionally, the library offers a range of lectures, exhibitions, permanent art and curriculum--related displays throughout the year.
+Additionally, the library offers a range of lectures, exhibitions, permanent art and curriculum–related displays throughout the year.

 A limited variety of online and hybrid courses is available.
 Using Blackboard, Chapman students and faculty have access to both online courses and on–campus courses that utilize this electronic tool, which enables document sharing, electronic discussion, Internet research and the use of other teaching and learning tools.
 Students and faculty alike also have access to the Chapman University Portal, My Chapman, which offers a variety of online services, including announcements, community discussion and personal services such as a calendar, e–mail, task lists, online grades and others, depending on the activities and Blackboard classes in which a student is enrolled.

-University wide and major specific exchange programs bring international students to Chapman and allow Chapman students to fully integrate in a foreign university for a semester or academic year.
-Many universities have courses taught in English and there are opportunities for students to immerse themselves in language and culture programs.
-All regularly enrolled Chapman students with a minimum 3.000 GPA and at least a sophomore standing are eligible to apply.
-Students studying abroad through Chapman--approved programs are enrolled in a full course of study at the host institution and receive Chapman credit.
+University wide and major–specific exchange programs bring international students to Chapman and allow Chapman students to fully integrate in a foreign university for a semester or academic year.
+Many universities have courses taught in English.
+There are opportunities for students to immerse themselves in language and culture programs.
+All regularly enrolled Chapman students with a minimum 3.000 GPA are eligible to apply.
+Typically, a student must have a junior standing to participate.
+Students studying abroad through Chapman–approved programs are enrolled in a full course of study at the host institution and receive Chapman credit.

-Contact the Center for Global Education for more information or visit their Web site at www.chapman.edu/cge.
+Contact the Center for Global Education for more information or visit their website at www.chapman.edu/cge.

-Chapman faculty representing a wide range of academic departments lead travel courses during the January interterm or summer session(s).
-Courses range from one to four weeks and may travel domestically or internationally.
-All students are encouraged to participate in these courses in order to gain a perspective about other countries and cultures.
-Credit is awarded for the academic work involved in the course.
+Chapman faculty representing a wide range of academic departments lead domestic and international Travel Courses during the January interterm or summer session(s) for one to four weeks.
+All students are encouraged to participate in these courses in order to gain a broader perspective of other cultures.
+Participation in any Travel Course is authorized by the faculty group leader.
+Credit is awarded for the academic work involved in each program and may apply towards the Global Study portion of the general education requirements.
 Students may be eligible for a tuition waiver for their participation in a travel program.

-Contact the Center for Global Education for more information or visit their Web site at www.chapman.edu/cge.
+Contact the Center for Global Education for more information or visit their website at www.chapman.edu/cge.

-Contact the Center for Global Education for more information or visit their Web site at www.chapman.edu/cge.
+Contact the Center for Global Education for more information or visit their website at www.chapman.edu/cge.